Khushbusaifi012/Khushbusaifi012/README.md

 <!--About me--->
 - 👀 I’m interested in exploring Python, Software development, Web Development.
-- 🌱 I’m currently working in Django, advanced Python concepts,DRF and FastAPI created into frontend design to build interactive web applications.
+- I’m currently working with Django, advanced Python concepts, DRF, and FastAPI — along with frontend design to build interactive web applications.
 - ⚡ Fun fact: I balance coding with creative activities and enjoy participating in community events like PyDelhi meetups!
 - 🤝 Actively involved in volunteering for @pydelhi.